ChatGPT maker OpenAI exploring how to 'responsibly' make AI erotica

 The debate comes amid the rise of 'nudify' apps

-While Jang stresses that starting a debate about OpenAI re-evaluating its NSFW policy does not necessarily suggest drastic rule changes are afoot, the discussion comes during a fraught moment for the proliferation of harmful AI images.
+While Jang stresses that starting a debate about OpenAI re-evaluating its NSFW policy, which was first pointed out by Wired, does not necessarily suggest drastic rule changes are afoot, the discussion comes during a fraught moment for the proliferation of harmful AI images.

 Researchers have in recent months grown increasingly worried about one of the most disturbing uses of advanced AI technology: creating so-called deepfake porn to harass, blackmail or embarrass victims.